-Refer to Section 13 for the positive and negative impacts identified for the proposed prospecting project.
-It is anticipated that the management measures associated with the activities will be adequate to manage the impacts associated with the project.
+Refer to Section 13 for the positive and negative impacts identified for the proposed mining project.
+It is anticipated that the management measures associated with the activities will be adequate to manage the impacts association with the expansion.
 This will be further assessed during the EIA/EMPr phase.
-Detailed mitigation and management measures of the positive and negative impacts associated with the project will be developed and included in the EIA/EMPr Report.
+Detailed mitigation and management measures of the positive and negative impacts associated with the project will be developed and included in the EIA/ EMPr Report.